tmpvar/twister/readme.txt

 Goals:
 * Support GCode from common free Skeinforge right out of the box
-* Use novel ultra-ultra-simple mechanical scheme with two rotating joints for horizontal positioning in place of the traditional cartesian robot.
+* Use novel ultra-ultra-simple mechanical scheme using only hinge joints for horizontal positioning
 * Smooth, silent and accurate motion using 1/256 detent-force-corrected microsteps and 10 bit pwm

 Status: